lpredova/Katyusha/README.md

 Katyusha
 ========

-Katyusha is REST and SOAP API fuzzer written in Python.
+Katyusha is REST and SOAP API fuzzer written in Python and Javascript using fuzzDB.

+Developed by Milan Pavlović and Lovro Predovan